 Enduro lineups are designed for durability and longevity as the first priority.
 Although these gear sets may be lacking some of the weight and ventilation features that your high-end motocross gear will have, they will help ensure that you’ll be coming out of your ride day comfortable and without having to replace anything.

-You may be asking; “why should I purchase motocross specific gear if it’s more expensive and less durable?”
+You may be asking; “why should I purchase gear specifically for motocross gear if it’s more expensive and less durable?”
 Well, high-end motocross specific gear will be undoubtedly the most comfortable set of bike gear you can purchase.
 The breathability, lightweight, and advanced moisture wicking materials will suit the hot days on the track perfectly.
 It may not be as durable as enduro gear, but that’s not to say it’s not extremely tough and can withstand any day on the track.